turq84/fastify-postgres-docker/Readme.md

 # Thanks

-This project was inspired by the work of [Francesco Ciulla](https://github.com/FrancescoXX) with his [study-with-me-fastify-docker](https://github.com/FrancescoXX/study-with-me-fastify-docker)project.
+This project was inspired by the work of [Francesco Ciulla](https://github.com/FrancescoXX) with his [study-with-me-fastify-docker](https://github.com/FrancescoXX/study-with-me-fastify-docker) project.